Top Social Media Marketing Challenges: Stories and Tips from 20+ Experts

 One-person social media team

-For many marketers, poor resource allocation is a very difficult challenge to overcome in their day-to-day job.
-Besides money, executive teams often hesitate to spare any staff or time to help the social media team achieve their goals.
+For many marketers, poor resource allocation is a very difficult challenge to overcome in their day-to-day jobs.
+Besides money, executive teams often hesitate to spare any staff or time to help the social media team achieve its goals.

 One of the most common results of this poor resource management is that social media managers are a team of one.
 They are tasked with the work of several people, and what’s worse, they are often denied access to important assets such as social media analytics tools for measuring performance in real time and getting crucial competitive insights.

-Therefore, strategizing, performing brand audits, getting valuable social media benchmarks becomes very difficult.
+Therefore, strategizing, performing brand audits, and getting valuable social media benchmarks becomes very difficult.

 Perhaps the greatest challenge to social media managers is resources, both with financial limitations, staffing and dedicated content creation support.
 Many large businesses and organizations still see social media as “free” advertising and fail to understand the time investment of social media success in brand building, so managing expectations is always a struggle as well. — Amy Peiffer, Social Media Lead